 Do you have a quick question for career adviser?
-Career Services offers 15-minute walk-in sessions for students without appointments from 8:30-10:30 a.m. on Monday, Wednesday and Friday, and 3-5 p.m. on Tuesday and Thursday.
-Some of the common questions covered during walk-in sessions include:
+Career Services will be offering 15-minute walk-in sessions for students on select days.
+No appointments necessary.
+Some common questions covered during walk-in sessions include:

-Members of the Class of 2016 will need to set up a new password to access the Handshake system beginning Monday, August 1.
+Members of the Class of 2017 will need to create a new password to access the Handshake system beginning Monday, July 10.
 Handshake, the online career management system provided by Career Services, is available for all students and alumni to schedule appointments with Career Services, browse a database of job and internship opportunities, manage application materials and more.

 Instructions for setting up a new Handshake password